 What is the difference between Raster and Vector Graphics?

-As mentioned before raster images are based on a grid of pixels.
-Pixels are nothing but tiny squares you see when zooming in into the image. [caption id="attachment_1355" align="alignnone" width="1024"]
+As mentioned before, raster images are based on a grid of colored pixels.
+Pixels are the tiny squares you see when zooming in into the image.

-The better way would be to use vector images and scale to any size without losing image quality.
-In addition, vector files do not require as much storage space as raster files which contain thousands of pixels.
-Besides, vector graphics are generally easier to modify and much better to use when it comes to responsive web design.
+Additionally, vector files do not require as much storage space as raster files, which can contain many thousands of pixels.
+Besides, vector graphics are generally easier to modify and are much better to use when it comes to creating responsive web design.

 When to use Vector Graphics Instead of Raster Graphics?

-After you read our short definition of vector graphics and the comparison with raster images, we will give you an overview in which cases you should use vector graphics instead of raster graphics.
+After you read our short definition of vector graphics and the comparison with raster images, we will give you an overview of the situations in which you should use vector graphics instead of raster graphics.

-On the other side, we recommend using raster graphics while editing digital photography because they are much better to portray color depth.
-Unlike vector graphics that have “only” a few thousand color options, raster pixels can provide 16 million different colors.
+On the other hand, we recommend using raster graphics when you are editing digital photography, because they are much better at portraying color depth.
+Unlike vector graphics, which have “only” a few thousand color options, raster pixels can provide up to 16 million different colors.

 Which tool should I use to create Vector Graphics?

-There are several vector graphics editors you can choose from.
-If you are looking for a professional, intuitive and easy-to-use graphic design software, Vectornator has your back.
+There are several vector graphic editors you can choose from.
+If you are looking for a professional, intuitive, and easy-to-use graphic design software, Vectornator has you covered.

 It’s available on the entire Apple EcoSystem.

-You could start a detailed illustration on your Mac with your trackpad and then easily switch to the iPad to draw with the Apple Pencil.
+Using Vectornator, you could start a detailed illustration on your Mac with your trackpad and then easily switch to the iPad to draw more precisely with the Apple Pencil.
 And in case you were away from your design workstation, you could even do some last-minute changes to your project on the small iPhone in your pocket.